Oneplus/twpipe/README.md

 * Shipping Owoputi's Tagger:
  as pointed in our paper, Owoputi's Tagger is the SOTA twitter parser.
  We would like to ship their tagger within twpipe in the future.
-* Pre-trained Model:
- It will be released in the near future.

 ## References